 We don’t get snow often in Pitt Meadows, but when we do, it can be inconvenient and hazardous.
 Working together, both the City and residents can help keep our community clear of snow and ice so everyone can get around safely.

 The City’s Operations department maintains approximately 114km of asphalt roadways, and snow is cleared from these roadways based on a priority system.
 The City plows snow and treats ice with salt or sand on main routes only, around the clock, until they are consistently clear.
 After the main routes are clear, residential and side streets are cleared.
 Depending on conditions and requirements to keep main routes open, it may be several days before side streets and residential roads are cleared.
 Cul-de-sacs are challenging for the large trucks and their blades to navigate, and therefore may not be plowed.

 All levels of service are contingent on available resources including, but not limited to, availability of equipment, staffing, supplies, and budget.

 City bylaws require all residential and business occupants to clear the public sidewalks on their property as soon as possible after a snowfall, and no later than 10:00 am.
 In the event of heavy snowfall, we ask you to please keep your neighbours in mind and consider offering to assist them.

 Snow clearing doesn't get rid of the snow, it just pushes or moves it from the driving lanes of the road so people can drive safely and get around.
-Unfortunately this creates parking issues, especially with a large amount of snow.
-There's not much that can be done about snow on the side of the roads, because there is no way to remove the snow until it melts.

 Here are some tips for dealing with snow buildup on your sidewalk or roadway: